TERMS OF BUSINESS

 6.6 Disbursements may be incurred on your behalf in order to progress your claim such as expert reports, counsel or court fees.
 We charge for all disbursements incurred on your matter.

-6.8 Where extra work is done to advance your claim and where repeated calls or letters are sent to pursue your instructions we reserve the right in every case to charge at the hourly rates set out and make additional deductions for the work we have done.
-Should you fail to co-operate with us under the terms of our agreement we will be entitled to recover our none co-operation charges in this matter which will be based on the time we spend on your behalf at a flat rate of £250.00 per hour.
+6.7 Where extra work is done to advance your claim and where repeated calls or letters are sent to pursue your instructions we reserve the right in every case to charge at the hourly rates set out and make additional deductions for the work we have done.
+Should you fail to co-operate with us under the terms of our agreement we will be entitled to recover our none co-operation charges in this matter which will be based on the time we spend on your behalf.
 Such charges are in excess of the 25% deduction are recoverable on the basis that you have failed to comply with the terms of our agreement and conditional fee agreement.

 7. Challenging our Charges